Stavros Vasilantonopoulos: Career

 Vasilantonopoulos started his career playing for Panachaiki, before he joined Apollon Smyrnis playing in Football League for the 2014–15 season.
 On 30 June 2016, he joined Veria on a season-long loan.
 He made 28 appearances, but the club couldn't avoid relegation.
-On 26 June 2017, he was loaned again to newly promoted Superleague club Lamia.
+On 26 June 2017, he was loaned again to newly promoted Super League club Lamia.
 On 29 October 2017, he scored his first two goals in a 2–0 home win against Platanias.
 The 25-year old has made some solid performances in the first half of the 2017–18 season and AEK is keeping tabs on him.

 On 31 May 2018, Vasilantonopoulos agreed to a contract extension with AEK, until the summer of 2020.

 On 4 July 2018, his loan to Lamia was extended by an additional year.

 On 3 March 2020, he was loaned out to Ekstraklasa club Górnik Zabrze for the remainder of the current football season.
 On 6 March 2020, in his debut he scored the winning goal with a wonderful kick after Jesús Jiménez's assist in a 3–2 home win game against Cracovia.

 On 23 June 2021, he signed a two-year contract with Atromitos.